3 Day Itinerary for Fife

 Day 1 Late Morning and Afternoon - Anstruther

 Anstruther is a picturesque, traditional fishing village and a popular day trip destination for us Scots.
 It is famous for its lovely coastline and its award winning fish and chip shop.
 A few years ago the East Neuk Unearthed project created a historical trail around the town, there is information online or you can ask for a map at the Scottish Fisheries Museum.
+If you are touring with Best Scottish Tours, our Driver Guides will tell you all about the history of the area and points of intrest.
 You could easily spend the whole afternoon sitting by the sea, watching the world go by with and ice cream in hand.
 However, there are plenty of activities in and around Anstruther well worth including in your itinerary.

 Isle of Mey

-The first thing to do is check the sailing times for boat trips to the Isle of May (best to book in advance).
+The first thing to do is check the sailing times for boat trips to the Isle of May (best to book in advance - we will do this for you!).
 This tiny but striking island, characterised by its dramatic cliffs, is home to a seal colony and a whole host of seabirds including puffins.
 While no one lives there now, it was once inhabited by Benedictine monks who lived in St Adrian’s Priory, a monastery founded in the 12th century.
 You can still see the ruins of the priory today.

 The island is closed from October until Easter so as not to disturb the baby seals pups.
 If you are short on time there is boat only trip which takes 1h 15 mins, trips onto the island itself take around 4 hours.
 Your tour guide will tell you all about the wildlife on the island and it’s history, including tales of smugglers who stashed their treasures there…